 However, if it is impossible to visit a family doctor (outside working hours of a family doctor), but the health condition requires urgent attention, the National Health Service encourages:

 - to call the consultation phone of family doctors 66016001 (from 17.00 to 8.00; on weekends and holidays – 24h) to get an advise in case of a simple disease;

 - to contact physicians on duty in healthcare institutions in your territory (regardless of the family doctor, with which the patient is registered);

 - to go to emergency medical assistance points;

 - to go to admission departments of hospitals.

-If elective medical assistance is necessary, the patient’s health condition will be evaluated by the family doctor (including the patient may be referred to examinations or specialised consultations) or a specialist and will issue a referral to reception of outpatient services (for example, examinations) or medical assistance in a hospital.
+If elective medical assistance is necessary, the patient’s health condition will be evaluated by the family doctor (the patient may be referred to examinations or specialised consultations) or a specialist and the patient will be issued a referral to the reception of outpatient services (for example, examinations) or medical assistance in a hospital.